barsoosayque/libgdx-oboe/README.md

 And if you ever asked yourself *"Why is my Libgdx app music is so broken ?"*, then you came to the right place.

-(Well, you also have to wait for it, because this library is in "work in progress" stage)

 ### Documentation:

 - ⚙️ [Usage][usage]